mdundek/yava/README.md

       try{
           switch(assistantSession.data.intent){
               case "send_email":
-                  // Ask user to who this email should be send await assistantSession.speekOut("To whom would you like to send this email to exactly");
+                  // Ask user to who this email should be send to await assistantSession.speekOut("To whom would you like to send this email to exactly");

                   // Get user response, without having NLU determine an intent